ipdm-wg/ipdm/README.md

 ## Abstract

-The Interplanetary Data Machine (IPDM) is a revolutionary, high-performance distributed protocol designed to facilitate seamless data operations across planetary-scale networks.
-By leveraging advanced cryptographic techniques, novel consensus mechanisms, and optimized data structures, IPDM provides a robust foundation for the next generation of decentralized applications, with a particular focus on supporting AI systems and cross-chain operations.
+The Interplanetary Data Machine (IPDM) is a distributed protocol designed to facilitate seamless data operations across planetary-scale networks.
+By advanced cryptographic techniques, novel consensus mechanisms, and optimized data structures, IPDM provides a robust foundation for the next generation of decentralized applications, with a particular focus on supporting AI systems and cross-chain operations.

 ## Table of Contents